Want to raise money for RNID but not sure where to start? Here’s an A–Z of our favourite fundraising ideas to inspire you!

-Marathon events – hold a sponsored marathon event such as swimming, ping pong, Zumba or spinning.
+Marathon events (that aren’t a marathon!).
+Hold a sponsored marathon event, such as swimming, ping pong, Zumba or spinning.
 Set your challenge – for example, the hours or distance to cover – and divide into teams to complete it in shifts.

 Mulled wine and mince pies – one for the festive season and best enjoyed with carols and candlelight.

 Night in – invite your friends round for food, drinks, a film night or a pampering session – or all of the above – and ask for donations for the privilege.

 Office collection – hold a bake sale or bake off, have a fancy-dress day, provide lunch or simply shake a tin.

 Party – everyone loves a good party.
 Charge for entry and add fancy-dress, karaoke or games.

 Quiz night – quizzes are really popular and a great way to raise a good amount of cash.
 Pubs are the usual venue, but any free community space would work.

 Raffle – ask local businesses to donate top prizes such a spa day or theatre tickets.
 Search online to buy raffle ticket books.

 Running – whether it’s a fun run or the London Marathon, there’s a running challenge for you!

 Silent disco – give everyone a playlist to listen to through their headphones, and get dancing.